Social Security Disability And Mental Illness

 A Winning Record In Mental Impairment Claims Under SSD

 Almost 20 percent of all disability claims today are based on mental illness, up from just 9 percent in decades past.
 In large part, this is because of diminished prejudices against those with mental illness.
-This has allowed people with severe mental disabilities to “come out of the shadows” for both treatment and to apply for Social Security Disability benefits without the stigma once attached to these disorders.
+This has allowed people with severe mental disabilities to “come out of the shadows” for both treatments and to apply for Social Security Disability benefits without the stigma once attached to these disorders.

 However, winning Social Security mental impairment claims has never been tougher.
 The Social Security Administration is “cracking down” on mental disorder claims because of media reports and public perception that many claimants are scamming the system.
 In our experience at Turley Redmond & Rosasco, L.L.P., we choose to believe the suffering our clients tell us they experience if it is supported by their treating doctor or therapist.
 Unlike some other firms, we will not turn down mental disability claims just because they are harder to prove and win.